"There are many little ways to enlarge your child's world. Love of books is the best of all" Jacqueline Kennedy

 Top 10: Linux Reference Management software

-Some of the most popular Scientific Article Management software for Linux are listed below.
+These programs allow to manage scientific articles on Linux.
+Some of the most popular Reference Management software for Linux are listed below.

 See also: Top 10 Article Management software